ikmb-denbi/genome-annotation/README.md

 The pipeline runs these three steps by default, but each step can also be skipped by command line parameters.
 The minimum requirement is at least one type of evidence.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
-It comes with docker / singularity containers making installation trivial and results highly reproducible.
+Most of the required programs are installed via conda during the execution, making installation trivial and results highly reproducible.

 ### Documentation